forkball/COMP2501-FinalProject/README.txt

 FSM AI for Tower Behavior
 Tower Types
 Unit Types

-Current Requirements In Progress:
 Particle Systems

-Current Requirements Yet to Begin:
-Hierarchical transformation for a compound object Currency
+Currency
 HUD
 Powerup with Timer

+Current Requirements In Progress:

+Current Requirements Yet to Begin:
+Hierarchical transformation for a compound object

 Other Features:
-Camera Scrolls via Mouse Movement and Zooms in and out using 'Z' and 'X' Path planning used to determine friendly unit movement
+Camera Scrolls via Mouse Movement and Zooms in and out using 'Z' and 'X' Path planning used to determine friendly and opponent unit movement Combat between units